CoMakery/solana-security-token/README.md

 `setHolderMax(amount)`

-## Maximum Number of Holders Allowed Per Group (TODO: to be developed)
+## Maximum Number of Holders Allowed Per Group

 Transfer Admin can configure the maximum number of allowed Holders **per group** by calling `setHolderGroupMax`.
 By default, the `holderGroupMax` for each group is set to 0, meaning that it won't be applied as a restriction.